 The spouse and biological children will inherit.
-Firstly the child’s share has to be calculated.
+Firstly, the child’s share must be calculated.

 John and Mary were married in community of property.
-John dies and leaves a joint estate worth R600 000 after payments of debts.
+John dies and leaves a joint estate worth R800 000 after payments of debts.
 He also left behind a wife and two children.
-Mary has to receive her half share before distribution can occur.
-R600 000 divided into two is R300 000.
-Mary will firstly receive R300 000 under matrimonial property law.
-Mary and the children will then share the remaining R300 000.
+Mary will receive her half share (by virtue of the marriage in community of property) before distribution can occur.
+Mary will firstly receive R400 000 under matrimonial property law.
+Mary will also get R250 000 of the remaining R400 000 and the children will then share the remaining R150 000.

 If any of the deceased’s children have died and have left children of their own (for example, grandchildren of John), the children will take the place of their deceased parent and inherit his or her share.
 They will then divide the share that would otherwise have gone to their deceased parent equally between them.

 - When only a spouse survives the deceased

 When married spouses do not have children and one of the spouses dies, the surviving spouse will inherit the entire estate.
 The deceased’s parents, brothers and sisters will inherit nothing.

 - When only the children survive the deceased

 The children will inherit the entire estate and share it equally.

 - When the deceased dies without a spouse or children